bwiko/bugbounty_checklist/README.md

 This tool is organized and allows you to deal with a wide range of domains and subdomain <br>
 You can now add your methodology or use your friend methodology just by copying or creating the methodology file in `./methodologys`
 <br><br>

+### NOTE : this version is beta if you have any problem feel free to inform us

 ## requirement

 * [PyQt5](https://pypi.org/project/PyQt5/) :